Swimming pool pump timers

 The large photo is a digital replacement timer that fits in same box as the timers at the top of page.
 It has less features and also is less expensive than the digital timer at the top of page.
 The other photos show a wireless control version with a different style box and also a version for a portable spa.
 I could probably devote a whole website to various controls but here is a few of the most common pump timers that are easy to install/replace.
 I also have more info/photos in the controls section.
 If you would like more information, or to purchase a timer, hit the "contact me" button!
 Also, the links below will take you to a page with more types of digital controls and also a page on timeclock problems.

-link to common timeclock problems
+return from pool pump timers to common timeclock problems